 - 4.6 The Council will focus resources on those dwellings that are most likely to present the biggest impact on public disquiet and officer time.
 Support and enabling will not always work for the most difficult cases.
 Once a home becomes two years empty, the impact of the empty home will be assessed, and officers will consider the range of tools and powers available to determine the most appropriate course of action to bring the home back to use and avoid long term blight.
-These powers are outlined in Section 7 of this document. - 4.7 The Empty Property Working Group will then lead in the development of a clear and defined plan that identifies a legislative or project framework, timescale, and resource needs for the property to be brought back to use.
+These powers are outlined in Section 7 of this document. - 4.7 The council's internal Empty Property Working Group, made up of officers involved in empty homes as outline in appendix 5, will then lead in the development of a clear and defined plan that identifies a legislative or project framework, timescale, and resource needs for the property to be brought back to use.
 At any one time availability of resources may limit use of some powers, although from time to time they may be supplemented by government or other funding opportunities.